-As of June 30, 2024, we had 33 issued patents directed to our technologies, 27 in the United States, two in Brazil, one each in Mexico, the United Kingdom, France and Germany.
+As of March 31, 2025, we had 34 issued patents directed to our technologies, 28 in the United States, two in Brazil, one each in Israel, Mexico, the United Kingdom, France and Germany.
 The issued patents expire on various dates from 2025 to 2034.
 We have patent applications pending for examination in the United States, Europe, Mexico and Brazil, but we cannot guarantee that these patent applications will be granted.
-We also license one other U.S. patent from one third party.
+We also license one other U.S. patent from one third party which expired in November 2023.
 The patents that we own or those that we license from others (including those that may be issued in the future) may not provide us with any competitive advantages or may be challenged by third parties.